Commercial and residential real estate, construction, development, includes all related products, materials, tools and services of real estate.

 For brands that effectively worked with key influencers to reach their target audience to achieve short or long-term marketing goals.
 Influencers/opinion leaders may be a social media/vertical platform leaders, brand ambassadors, bloggers, etc. – from micro to macro.
 Clearly identify the strategy, the desired audience, and why the influencer was important to that audience.
 Explain why the brand selected that influencer, what the influencer did for the audience, how they were used to carry out marketing activities, and what consumer behaviors were impacted, and a result, how the business was impacted.

 This category recognizes the most effective performance marketing efforts.
-To be eligible, your effort must have been led by performance marketing and the case must demonstrate how the effort drove results for the business using performance marketing KPIs.
+To be eligible, your effort must have been led by performance marketing and the case must demonstrate how efforts such as affiliate marketing, paid search, SEO or sponsored content drove results for the business using performance marketing KPIs.
+PLEASE NOTE!
+Download the special entry form for this category – PERFORMANCE MARKETING ENTRY FORM

 These categories reflect the importance of the use of media in driving effectivenes.
 Submissions must speak to the media channel choices and measurement methodologies.